BC Supreme Court | Court Of British Columbia

 Civil Court Pleadings | Court Of British Columbia

 Litigation normally starts when someone petitions to start the claim.
 Everything must be filed at the court registry.
 The court staff will have to look over your paperwork to make sure it’s correct.
 Please note if the papers are not right, the court staff will reject it.
 This can be stressful.
 It can also be expensive, as some forms cost $200-500 to file.
 Even if you don’t want to pay a lawyer to help you, there are always costs with litigation.

-The first step in a litigation in supreme court is often completing pleadings.
-This is a structured format which explains your claim.
+The first step in litigation in the supreme court is often completing pleadings.
+This is a structured format that explains your claim.
 Once you finish your claim, the other side responds.
 Keep in mind that the other side might do a counterclaim in order to put pressure on you.